 NIGEL FINCH (Executive Producer) produced the TV version of "PARIS IS BURNING" for the BBC Television show "ARENA".
-He has directed ARENA segments about Robert Mapplethorpe, Graham Greene and Kenneth Anger.
+He has directed ARENA segments about Robert Mapplethorpe, Graham Greene and Kenneth Anger, and is currently directing a film of David Leavitt's novel "The Lost Language of Cranes."